imarc/handbook/strategy.markdown

 Deliverables
 :	Results may be delivered as part of the [Discovery Report](#discoveryreport) or as a dedicated findings report.

+Time Req
+:	See test types, below.

-iMarc engages in several types of testing.
+We engage in several types of testing.
 In order of increasing rigorousness (and time, effort and cost):

 > #### Hallway Testing
 >
 >	During design or development, pull in a passer-by and ask them to do a task.
 This is informal, easy, cheap, fast, and not very rigorous.
 It answers simple questions quickly.
+>
+>Time Req
+>:	0.5 hours per task
 >
 > #### Heuristic Evaluation
 >